9 Best AI Tools for Startups in 2026

 Pricing

 Canva AI runs inside Canva’s plans, so you don’t pay for it separately.
-For free accounts, you get a small allowance of Magic Write and Magic Media credits.
-Pro plans start at $15 per month and include a bigger credit pool, premium stock assets, and 1TB of storage.
+With a free account, you get limited AI access.
+The Pro plan starts at $15 per month and includes a bigger credit pool, premium stock assets, and 100GB of storage.

-Then Teams plans start at $10 per user each month (three users minimum) and add collaboration controls.
-Meanwhile, Enterprise plans offer custom pricing with advanced support and privacy features.
+Then the Business plan starts at $20 per user each month and adds collaboration controls.
+Meanwhile, the Enterprise plan offers custom pricing with advanced support and privacy features.

 3. Upmetrics: AI-Powered Business Plan Generator